aws/karpenter-provider-aws/website/content/en/preview/concepts/settings.md

   # faster than this time, the batching window will be extended up to the maxDuration.
 If they arrive slower, the pods
   # will be batched separately.
   batchIdleDuration: 1s
+  # Role to assume for calling AWS services.
+  aws.assumeRoleARN: arn:aws:iam::111222333444:role/examplerole
+  # Duration of assumed credentials in minutes.
+Default value is 15 minutes.
+Not used unless aws.assumeRole set.
+  aws.assumeRoleDuration: 15m
   # [REQUIRED] The kubernetes cluster name for resource discovery
   aws.clusterName: karpenter-cluster
   # [REQUIRED] The external kubernetes cluster endpoint for new nodes to connect with